 OSHA guidelines seem to contradict some of these claims, arguing that surgical masks protect workers “against [potentially infectious] splashes and sprays,” and also “contain” the wearer’s respiratory droplets to protect others.
 OSHA says these masks should be placed on sick individuals to prevent transmission via droplets.
 Surgical masks do, however, offer ineffective protection from transmission via airborne particles due to their loose fit.
 While the post argues that such masks should be thrown out every 20-30 minutes, OSHA simply recommends that they “should be properly disposed of after use.”

-The Facebook post’s claims about cloth masks are mostly false and have been debunked by Snopes before.
+The Facebook post’s and letter’s claims about cloth masks are mostly false and have been debunked by Snopes before.
 The author claims:

 Cloth masks: today three people pointed to their masks as the walked by me entering Lowe’s.
 They said “ya gotta wear your mask BRO” I said very clearly “those masks don’t work bro, in fact they MAKE you sicker” the “pshh’d” me.